-These hawker stalls are great if you are looking for the unique dish without hurting your wallet.
+These hawker stalls are great if you are looking for a unique dish without hurting your wallet.
 These stalls offer you great chances to try different kinds of foods – think of all the fun of moving from one stall to another.
 And don’t forget the nice smell too!

-- Flatbread or Roti Canai
+Flatbread or Roti Canai

 If you look at it, you probably think that it is similar to the tortilla.
-Well, almost but they are completely different.
-Roti canai has this flaky texture, and instead of being used for a wrapping, you will have to dip it into the curry – or another type of sauce.
+Well, almost though they are completely different.
+Roti canai has this flaky texture, and instead of being used for wrapping, you will have to dip it into the curry – or another type of sauce.

-- Rice Noodles with Fishy Soup or Assam Laksa
+Rice Noodles with Fishy Soup or Assam Laksa

-- Pulled Tea or Teh Tarik
+Pulled Tea or Teh Tarik

 This is one of the most popular types of beverage to try while in Malaysia.
-In fact, Teh Tarik is often associated with Malaysia because of the unique trait.
+In fact, Teh Tarik is often associated with Malaysia because of its unique trait.
 If you come to a place selling roti canai, it is most likely that you will find this drink too.

 Roti canai and Teh Tarik are quite popular at many Indian cafes.
 It’s a black tea mixed with condensed milk, but the unique part is where the seller will ‘pull’ it – it is basically pouring the mix between two metal cups back and forth.

 The idea is to cool it and make it frothy.
 The pulling can happen at an impressive distance, so it is the action that is worth watching.
 You should have no problems finding hawker stalls selling Teh Tarik all over Malaysia.

 This is a completely different type of pancake that you have been familiar with.
 It is a pancake made from sticky rice flour stuffed with cream corn.
 While the seller is cooking the batter, he will spoon the corn into it so the entire look is fluffy and also egg-ish.